pandyaomsanjay/skill-swap/README.md

 ---

-## 🚀 Installation
+# 🚀 Installation

-### 1. Clone the Repository
+## 1. Clone the Repository

 ```bash
 git clone https://github.com/pandyaomsanjay/skill-swap.git
 cd skill-swap
 ```

-### 2. Open in Android Studio
+## 2. Open in Android Studio

 Open the cloned project using Android Studio.

-Allow Gradle to synchronize the project and download the required dependencies.
+Allow Gradle to synchronize and download the required dependencies.

-### 3. Configure Firebase
+## 3. Configure Firebase

-Create or configure a Firebase project.
-Enable the services required by the application:
+Create or configure a Firebase project and enable:

 ```text
 Firebase Authentication